AgentDbg/AgentDbg/docs/sdk.md

 export AGENTDBG_IMPLICIT_RUN=1
 ```

 then the first recorder call in the process with no active run will create a single **implicit run**.
 All subsequent recorder calls in that process (until that implicit run is finalized) attach to it.
 The run is finalized at process exit (atexit).
-Use this for scripts that don’t have a single top-level `@trace` function.
+Use this for scripts that don't have a single top-level `@trace` function.

 ---